zlatko-minev/pyHFSS/README.md

 ##### Installation on windows from scratch.
 Recommended procedure.
+1. Install a Python Environment.
+We recommend[Anaconda CE](https://www.continuum.io/downloads) and have tested the installation procedure with Anaconda v4.2.
+We remark that other env., such as Python XY, have worked as well.
-1. Install [Anaconda CE](https://www.continuum.io/downloads) (Python XY would work too, but we will follow the CE install).
-This is your python environment.
-64 bit or 32 bit should work---32 bit tends to lead to less installation conflicts.
-If there is a previous Python install, either delete it, or in your System Path variable set the Anaconda search path at the top.
-Install in C:\Anaconda2 <br />
+We recommend the 32 bit version, which tends to lead to less installation conflicts.
+If you have a previous Python install, either delete it or in your "System Path" variable set this new Anaconda path at the top.
+We will install in C:\Anaconda2 <br />
 2. Install required packages, from a command prompt (terminal):
 ```sh
         pip install pint